Sharon Wilharm Bible storyteller

 God had warned his people not to marry women from the pagan countries lest they lead them astray to worship pagan gods.
 Sure enough, that’s what happened.

-As Solomon aged, his wives turned him away from the true God and encouraged him to worship their gods.
+Solomon’s wives led him astray and turned his heart away from the true God and encouraged him to worship their gods.
 Solomon went after Ashtoreth the goddess of the Sidonians, and after Milcom the abomination of the Ammonites.
 He built a high place for Chemosh the abomination of Moab, and for Molech the abomination of the Ammonites.
 He did the same for each of his foreign wives.

 Because of the influence of Solomon’s many wives, he betrayed his own faith and did evil in the sight of the Lord.